szu-ai/uav-policy-transfer-drl/README.md

 ### 9.4 Coverage and OP-CBRS Consistency

+<p align="justify">This table summarizes coverage quality and OP-CBRS behavior across source training, transfer tuning, and final target-domain evaluation.
+The waypoint column confirms full route completion in each stage.
+The coverage and fuzzy-coverage values reflect the different route layouts of <code>e1</code> and <code>e2</code>, while the library-hit ratio indicates that the OP-CBRS potential library remains active during transfer and evaluation.
+The lower alert count in <code>e2</code> suggests more stable target-domain execution after adaptation.</p>

 | Run | Waypoints | C | μcvg | Lib. hit | Alerts |
 |---|---:|---:|---:|---:|---:|
 | Source `e1` training | 16/16 | 0.500 | 0.393 | 0.550 | 31.20 |